-The UK football team defeats Alabama State 48-14, on Saturday, November 2, 2013, in Lexington's Commonwealth Stadium.
+The UK football team falls to Missouri on Saturday, November 9, 2013, in Lexington's Commonwealth Stadium.

 The impact of Mark Stoops as the new head coach at Kentucky has been both immediate and remarkable.

 The announcement on Nov.
 27, 2012, that the Florida State defensive coordinator was coming to Kentucky unleashed a torrent of enthusiasm.
 Wildcat fans immediately swamped the ticket office with phone calls, renewing season tickets or buying new ones, and competed to come up with the catchiest slogan for the new era of UK football ("Stoops Troops ...
 Don't Stoops Believin' ...
 Stoops, There He Is! ...
 Unstoopable!").